Colin McRae: Colin McRae Rally video game series

 Codemasters released the first Colin McRae Rally video game in 1998.
 Version 2, known as Colin McRae Rally 2.0, was released in 2000, for Sony's PlayStation and Microsoft Windows; it was also ported to the Game Boy Advance in 2002.
 A third version found a wide audience on Windows and Xbox.
 Versions 04 and 2005 arrived in 2004 on all major platforms.
 2005 was also remade for Sony's PlayStation Portable and Nokia's N-Gage.

 Colin McRae: Dirt was the title for the next instalment of the series, which launched in 2007 for Microsoft Windows, PlayStation 3 and Xbox 360.
 The PlayStation 3 edition was released in the UK on 14 September, the day before McRae's death.
-A special edition for mobile phones was released by Codemasters Mobile.
+An adaptation of the game for mobile phones was released by Codemasters Mobile.

 Colin McRae: Dirt 2 was released on the Wii on 8 September 2009, it released on PlayStation 3, and Xbox 360 on 11 September 2009, the PC version was released on 8 December 2009.
-This was the last in the series to bear the 'Colin McRae' moniker.
+This was the last mainline game in the series to bear the 'Colin McRae' moniker.

-On 27 June 2013, a remastered version of Colin McRae Rally 2.0, simply titled Colin McRae Rally, was released for iOS devices.
+On 27 June 2013, a remastered version of Colin McRae Rally 2.0, simply titled Colin McRae Rally, was released for iOS devices, with ports to Android and Windows released in 2014.

 Colin McRae R4

 In 2003, McRae started designing a rally car named the McRae R4, which he debuted at the Goodwood Festival of Speed in 2007.
 It was designed to be an economic alternate to other rally cars, with an additional focus on safety.

 Built by DJM Race Preparation, the McRae R4's chassis is based on a steel safety cage with carbon panelling front and rear, and a steel-covered cockpit area.
 Suspension consists of twin wishbones with Proflex dampers.
 The process of designing the car was assisted by Codemasters, who created a 3D model of the car based on initial sketches done by DJM Motorsport.
 The bodywork of the car is loosely based on a first-generation Ford Ka bodyshell, deemed to be the optimal choice in terms of size, shape and weight.

-The engine is a naturally aspirated, 4-cylinder, 2.5-litre Millington Diamond Engine producing 350 BHP.
+The engine is a naturally aspirated, four-cylinder, 2.5-litre Millington Diamond Engine producing 350 BHP.
 Transmission is via a six-speed gearbox, manual or semi-automatic, and by mechanical front and rear differentials with the option of mechanical or active central differential.
-The car can be produced in either 2 or 4 wheel drive formats.
+The car can be produced in either two- or four-wheel-drive formats.